The park's family campground is located in a wooded area near Snow's Cut.

 Check-In and Check-Out Times

-Check-in at Carolina Beach State Park is 4 p.m. and check-out is at 3 p.m.
-Check-out for cabins is at 1 p.m. to allow for cleaning in between reservations.
+Check-in at Carolina Beach State Park is 3 p.m. and check-out is at 12 p.m.
+These times apply to all campsites, including the cabins and group campsites.

 Some parks can accommodate early check-in or late check-out, depending on the reservation schedule and site availability.
 Please contact the park to make such arrangements: email@example.com or 910-458-8206.